-- I became an aunt.
+- Becoming an aunt.

-- I’ve struggled with my fertility
+- Struggling with my fertility

 Thank you for following along and for being a part of my journey!
 I’m so thankful to have the most fantastic friends and clients around.
 Thank you for making my 20s such an incredible time in my life!
 I’m excited to make tons more memories through work and my personal life in the next ten years and I hope you’ll stick around to be a part of that too!